nyalla/babe/README.md

 # babe
 Bootstrap Applied on BackEnd (Babe) >>> Open source tool to generate Rest CRUD Spring boot project

 Known issues:
 While defining the fieldDetails.fieldType , currently int,string are supported

+How to test:

+Import the files in IDE..
+Run TestFrameWork class inside DemoApplication class

+Try with below sample file.

 sample JSON which generate spring boot project will be like below.,
 ```json